MARIJUANA IS LEGAL IN MY STATE: WHY CAN'T I USE IT ON CAMPUS?

 By Jonathan Cook

-Recreational and Medical Use of Marijuana Remains Taboo on College and University Campuses.
-Despite polls showing support for the legalization of marijuana topping 60% nationwide and Massachusetts and Vermont recently becoming the eighth and ninth state to legalize the recreational use of marijuana (joining Alaska, California, Colorado, Maine, Nevada, Oregon, and Washington and the District of Columbia), students and parents should not expect any change in College and University zero tolerance policies.
+Recreational and Medical Use of Marijuana Remains Illegal on College and University Campuses.
+Despite polls showing support for the legalization of marijuana topping 60% nationwide and states like Massachusetts and Vermont recently becoming the eighth and ninth state to legalize the recreational use of marijuana (joining Alaska, California, Colorado, Maine, Nevada, Oregon, and Washington and the District of Columbia), students and parents should not expect any change in College and University zero tolerance policies.
+Here is my advice in a nutshell:

 "Federal laws require any institution of higher education which receives federal funding to have policies prohibiting the possession and use of marijuana on campus.
 The use, possession, or cultivation of marijuana for medical purposes is therefore not allowed in any University housing or on any other University property.
 The University will continue to enforce its current policies regarding controlled substances, and any student who violates University policy prohibiting the use or possession of illegal drugs on campus, may be subject to disciplinary action."